7.20-

 Ten years ago at this very moment we walked into this house and our daughter in law, Donna Wishard, has set up a lovely, welcome to Texas table.
 There was a bottle of bubbly grape juice and some special glasses and flowers and we were loved right into our home.
 The AC was on and the cable was installed and everything was set up for us to have a great retirement experience living about five minutes from Jeff and Donna.

-Our maker has generously given His love to us in so many ways.
+ways.
 This warm welcome was just a small part of what he had done for us Texans as we came back home.
 We had a desire to move to Colorado to work in ministry in 1977.

 We had enjoyed the climate and the lovely mountains and the great city of Denver and the Broncos and Rockets and Nuggets, the current NBA champs.